candtk/discord-vanity-reclaim/README.md

-# Discord Vanity Reclaim
+# Discord Vanity Claimer

-A high-performance Go tool built to help Discord server owners reclaim their own vanity URLs during server transfers — before malicious snipers can register them in the brief window the URL goes unclaimed.
+A high-performance Go tool built to help Discord server owners claim their own rare vanity URLs

 ---

 ## The Problem

-When transferring a Discord vanity URL between servers, there is an unavoidable window where the URL is released and unclaimed.
-In that gap — often under a second — automated snipers run by bad actors can steal the vanity permanently.
-This tool was built to solve that: by being faster than any sniper, the owner can reclaim their own URL the moment it becomes available.
+Discord vanity URLs — custom invite links like discord.gg/yourserver — are rare and highly sought after.
+When a server owner attempts to claim a vanity URL the moment it becomes available, they are competing against automated tools run by third parties looking to acquire the same URL.
+This tool was built to win that race: by eliminating every layer of HTTP overhead, it maximises the chance of successfully claiming a desired vanity URL before any competing tool can.

 ---